balbano/balbano.github.io/_posts/2021-11-28-thanksgiving-on-the-lost-coast.markdown

 Continuing on the road trip theme of the day, we did the short Fern Canyon loop at Prairie Creek Redwoods.
 Despite the seasonal bridges being removed, it was a zoo!
 Lots of families with kids having a blast climbing around and getting wet and adults trying to carefully pick their way through balancing on logs and rocks.

 We headed back at Elk Prairie Campground and did a short walk on the Prairie Creek Trail and Nature Trail, which ended with Kate getting her feet wet and me balancing on a somewhat slippy log, as the seasonal bridge had been removed from a stream crossing at the very end of the loop.
-Our camp dinner of the trip was Knorr instant Spanish rice, Santa Fe instant refried beans, salsa, avocado, cheddar cheese, and corn chips.
+Our final camp dinner of the trip was Knorr instant Spanish rice, Santa Fe instant refried beans, salsa, avocado, cheddar cheese, and corn chips.
 We call it the Fancy Skurka.
 (The traditional Skurka is instant rice, instant beans, cheese and Fritos, and is a backpacking staple).
 It is a close cousin to Frito Pie.

 ## Day 5, Nov.
 27: Back to Portland